NY, US · AI law tracker

 What is A10583?

-New York Assembly Bill A10583 seeks to prohibit state agencies and state-owned entities from employing large language models or any artificial intelligence systems to make decisions impacting individuals' rights, benefits, or services [1].
-The bill mandates that human personnel from the respective entities must make such determinations, outlining specific exceptions and enforcement mechanisms [2].
-This legislative initiative is currently under review within the Assembly's Science and Technology Committee.
+New York Bill A10583 proposes to prohibit state agencies and state-owned entities from using large language models or other artificial intelligence systems for decisions impacting individuals' rights, benefits, or services [1].
+The bill mandates that human personnel of the respective state entity must make such decisions [2], while also providing for specific exceptions [3] and enforcement mechanisms [4].
 Primary source →

 Why does A10583 matter?